Gizra/dekyll/README.txt

 Drush commands
 ==============
-drush process-waiting-queue dekyll_clone -v &
-drush process-waiting-queue dekyll_write_file -v &
+Either execute the commands manually: drush process-waiting-queue dekyll_clone -v & drush process-waiting-queue dekyll_write_file -v &

+Or, execute the bash command
+. ./dekyll.sh

+That's a dot followed by a space.
+This causes the currently running shell to interpret the script, instead of launching a subshell.
+The jobs will then be accessible from the standard job control, using the "jobs" command.